Goal: Learn the fundamentals of OpenRouter by building a TypeScript chat

 Each chunk contains a delta with the new text fragment.

 Text now prints incrementally.
-See the Streaming reference for the full SSE event format.
+See the Streaming reference

 4. Add multi-turn conversation